 Alexis Rondeau & Claude Code · final report

-Across 71 experiments — every prompting, retrieval, decoding, pipeline, fine-tuning and preference-learning lever we could find — an on-device 3B model came within about one rubric point of a frontier cloud model on every quality dimension: close, but consistently a notch below, across the board.
-This is the record of how far it got, and the controlled tests that show the gap is a broad capability limit — not a single missing skill.
+Across 96 experiments — every prompting, retrieval, decoding, pipeline, fine-tuning, preference-learning, reinforcement-learning and adversarial-distillation lever we could find — Apple's native 2025 3B Foundation Model came within about one rubric point of a frontier cloud model (Claude Sonnet 4.6) on every quality dimension: close, but consistently a notch below, across the board.

 1The question